chrisman/meanest-tea/doc/specs.md

 * Checkout page Lists each item that was added from the previous page, and includes its quantity
 * Checkout page has Order total
 * Checkout page : Items in checkout show the caffeine scale, ingredients, rating, and sub-total
+* Checkout page has Ability to remove a product, which then updates the order total